rosshadden/sublime-xpath/README.md

 Settings:

+- option to show only hierarchy in status bar, instead of exact xpath.
-- optionally show attributes in the path (user can set preference to show all attributes or specify which attributes to show)
+- optionally show attributes in the path (user can set preference to show all attributes or specify which attributes to show). **Note that this is ignored if only the hierarchy is shown.**
-- option to ignore case when determining tag index and whether an attribute matches one defined in the preferences
+- option to ignore case when determining tag index and whether an attribute matches one defined in the preferences.
+- option to copy only unique xpaths to the clipboard when there are multiple selections.

 Potential future improvements:
 - optimise writes, especially non-structure-altering changes